-	You cannot join data tables to other data tables.
-Data tables are always joined to lookup tables using the Lookup Table primary key column as the join column.
+You should not join data tables to other data tables.
+Data tables should always be joined to lookup tables using the Lookup Table primary key column as the join column.

 I am using the Adventure Works database in the image below.
 I have placed the lookup tables in my data model at the top of the window and the data table below.
 This is the Collie Layout Methodology; it gives the user a visual clue that the tables you have to “look up” to see are the Lookup Tables – get it?
 It is not required, just an easy way to remember.
 Technically this data layout is called a star schema.

 Back to the point of this post.
 When should you use lookup tables and when is it OK to simply use the column in your data table?
 Well the fact is that you do not “need” to use lookup tables at all to make your data model work – it is perfectly fine to simply load a data table and go from there.
 Having said that, read on to find out the nuances of the some common scenarios.

 Let me start by covering when it is ok to not use any lookup tables.
 If your data meets the following scenario it is fine to ignore lookup tables: